-Since we do not have composition of matter patent claims for oral TTM, EFFIRMA, Solovax and TRIMESTA, others may obtain approvals for other uses of these products which are not covered by our issued or pending patents.
-For example, the active ingredients in both EFFIRMA and TRIMESTA have been approved for marketing in overseas countries for different uses.
-Other companies, including the original developers or licensees or affiliates may seek to develop EFFIRMA or TRIMESTA or their respective active ingredient(s) for other uses in the US or any country we are seeking approval for.
-We cannot provide any assurances that any other company may obtain FDA approval for products that contain EFFIRMA or TRIMESTA in various formulations or delivery systems that might adversely affect our ability to develop and market these products in the US.
-We are aware that other companies have intellectual property protection using the active ingredients and have conducted clinical trials of EFFIRMA, oral TTM and TRIMESTA for different applications that what we are developing.
+Since we do not have composition of matter patent claims for, flupirtine and TRIMESTA, others may obtain approvals for other uses of these products which are not covered by our issued or pending patents.
+For example, the active ingredients in both flupirtine and TRIMESTA have been approved for marketing in overseas countries for different uses.
+Other companies, including the original developers or licensees or affiliates may seek to develop flupirtine or TRIMESTA or their respective active ingredient(s) for other uses in the US or any country we are seeking approval for.
+We cannot provide any assurances that any other company may obtain FDA approval for products that contain flupirtine or TRIMESTA in various formulations or delivery systems that might adversely affect our ability to develop and market these products in the US.
+We are aware that other companies have intellectual property protection using the active ingredients and have conducted clinical trials of flupirtine, and TRIMESTA for different applications that what we are developing.
+Many of these companies may have more resources than us.
 Should a competitor obtain FDA approval for their product for any indication prior to us, we might be precluded under the Waxman-Hatch Act to obtain approval for our product candidates for a period of five years.
 We cannot provide any assurances that our products will be FDA approved prior to our competitors.